kubewarden/rfc/rfc/0020-policy-group.md

 [unresolved]: #unresolved-questions

-Unfortuantely, no production-ready CEL library is available for Rust.
+- Unfortuantely, no production-ready CEL library is available for Rust.
   Some experimentes were made with [cel-rust](https://github.com/clarkmcc/cel-rust) and [rscel](https://github.com/1BADragon/rscel) but they do not pass the official compliance tests yet and are not actively developed.

+- Furthermore, using two different expression languages in the Kubewarden controller and the policy server could lead to inconsistencies in the validation step.
+  For instance, it is possibilie that an expression that is valid in the Kubewarden controller is not valid in the policy server.
+  With the current proposal, this expression `"foo".startsWith("f") && policy_1() || policy_2()` would be valid in the Kubewarden controller but not in the policy server, since Rhai can be customized to strip down types, standard library functions, and operators that are not needed, keeping only the policy functions and the logical operators.
+  However, [this issue](https://github.com/google/cel-go/issues/899) hints that CEL could be stripped down to a minimal set of functionalities as well.

+- Running a policy group locally for development or testing purposes should be possible with the `kwctl` tool.
+  However, implementing this feature means that the `kwctl` tool should be able to run a policy group directly from a CRD definition.
+  As this feature also applies to ordinary policies, it falls outside the scope of this RFC.